Mickalene Thomas

-Mickalene Thomas (born January 28, 1971) is a contemporary African-American visual artist best known as a painter of complex works using rhinestones, acrylic, and enamel.
+Mickalene Thomas (born January 28, 1971) is an African-American contemporary visual artist best known as a painter of complex works using rhinestones, acrylic, and enamel.
 Thomas's collage work is inspired from popular art histories and movements, including Impressionism, Cubism, Dada, the Harlem Renaissance, and selected works by the Afro-British painter Chris Ofili.
 Her work draws from Western art history, pop art, and visual culture to examine ideas around femininity, beauty, race, sexuality, and gender.

 Early life and education

 Mickalene Thomas was born on January 28, 1971, in Camden, New Jersey.
 She was raised in Hillside and East Orange.
 She was raised by her mother Sandra "Mama Bush" Bush, who, at 6'1" tall, modeled in the 1970s.
 She exposed Mickalene and her brother to art by enrolling them in after-school programs at the Newark Museum, and the Henry Street Settlement in New York.
 Thomas' mother raised her and her brother Buddhists.
 As a teenager, Mickalene and her mother had a very intimate and strenuous relationship due to her parents' addiction to drugs and Thomas dealing with her sexuality, which she documented in the short film Happy Birthday to a Beautiful Woman: A Portrait of My Mother.

 Thomas lived and attended school in Portland, Oregon, from the mid-1980s to the early '90s, studying pre-law and Theater Arts.
 Thomas received her BFA from Pratt Institute in 2000 and her MFA from Yale School of Art in 2002.
 Thomas participated in a residency program at the Studio Museum in Harlem, New York from 2000 to 2003.
 She also participated in a residency in Giverny, France at the Versailles Foundation Munn Artists Program.
 She currently lives and works in Brooklyn, NY.